A Minimal Subset Approach for Informed Keyframe Sampling in Large-Scale SLAM: Problem Formulation

 \subsubsection{Dynamic Keyframe Selection}

 To minimize the keyframe set size in real-time, we must consider the entire set $\mathbf{K}$; however, this is impractical for maintaining computational feasibility in loop closure detection.
-The challenge is to determine the contribution of each keyframe, which requires anticipating future keyframes and introduces a lack of casualty.
+The challenge is to determine the contribution of each keyframe, which requires anticipating future keyframes and introduces a lack of causality.
 Moreover, finding the optimal subset $\mathbf{K}_\text{S}^*$ is an NP-hard problem, involving an exhaustive search of all keyframe combinations, which becomes computationally infeasible for sets larger than 15--20 keyframes.
 The goal of this research is to show that reducing the number of keyframes through an informed sampling strategy can significantly decrease the search space for loop closure detection, improving computational efficiency by reducing memory usage and query time without compromising SLAM accuracy.
 The proposed approach seeks to balance computational complexity and optimization precision, ensuring scalability and robustness.